alphagov/verify-onboarding-prototypes/prototypes/prototype-0/README.md

 ### passport-verify

 This is a node library used to communicate with the verify-service-provider.
-You need to build it and run `npm link` to create a symlink for the stub-rp:

 ```
 cd passport-verify
+# Install dependencies
-npm install
+yarn install
+# Compile the code and run the tests
 ./pre-commit.sh
+# Prepare a symlink for easier development
-npm link
+yarn link
 ```

 ### stub-rp

 ```
 cd stub-rp
+# Install dependencies
-npm install
+yarn install
+# Create a symlink for easier development
 npm link passport-verify
+# Compile the code and run the tests
 ./pre-commit.sh
+# Start the application
 ./startup.sh
 ```